neuecoreutils/info/README.md

 Along with this, not all utilities are ported to Swift, and some of them are completely written in C, like `uname`.

-Also, all neuecoreutils components once compiled will have a `NC` suffix, like `NCmkdir`.y
+Also, all neuecoreutils components once compiled will have a `NC` suffix, like `NCmkdir`.

 ## How do I install this?